What is Osteopenia?

-The ‘Gold Standard’ for bone mineral density testing is the DXA (formerly known as DEXA) scan.
-It is able to monitor and diagnose osteopenia by calculating how dense your bones are.
+The ‘Gold Standard’ for bone mineral density testing is the Dual Energy X-Ray Absorptiometry (DEXA) scan.
+A DEXA scan can monitor and diagnose osteopenia by calculating how dense your bones are.

-After you get your DXA scan you will be given measures called a T-score and a Z-score.
+After you get your DEXA scan you’ll be given a T-score and a Z-score.
 The T-score measures the number of standard deviations your bone density is away from that of a ‘young adult’.
 It gives you an idea of how you compare to someone who is considered at the peak of their bone health.

 The Z-score is a measure of the number of standard deviations your bone density is away from that of the average person your age and gender.
 This is a good indication of how you fare compared to other people in your age range.
-But if you are over 50, it’s probably not a score you want to rely heavily on.
+But if you’re over 50, it’s probably not a score you want to rely heavily on.

 A score above -1 means your bone density is considered normal.
 But if you have a score between -1 and -2.5 it means you have osteopenia.
 And if your score is below -2.5, you have osteoporosis.
 To learn more about how DEXA scans work and when you should consider getting one, check out our “Everything You Need To Know About A DEXA Scan” page.

 Osteopenia Treatment Options